 Visiting Israel during Christmas and Easter

 Many Christian pilgrims descend on Nazareth, Bethlehem and Jerusalem in March/April for Easter and December for Christmas to celebrate this special time of year at the source in the Holy Land.

-Easter will fall from 15 to 17 April in 2022.
+Easter will fall 9 April in 2023.
 Christmas on 25 December annually.

 Visiting Jerusalem & Palestinian Territories During Ramadan

 During the Holy month of Ramadan, there is a variation of religious rules in Jerusalem as Muslims are permitted access to Al-Aqsa Mosque, and Temple Mount.
 If you are travelling through the Palestinian Territories during the Holy Month, be aware of daytime fasting and the importance of the occasion and dressing appropriately.

-Ramadan in 2022 will likely fall approximately from 2 April to 2 May 2022, subject to moon sighting.
+Ramadan in 2023 will likely fall approximately from 22 March to 20 April 2023, subject to moon sighting.

 - The Jewish Festival of Purim a touch of Mardi Gras with street parties in all the major cities (6 to 7 March 2023).

 - Tel Aviv Pride is one of the biggest events on the worldwide LGBTQ calendar, taking place over a week in June, and culminating in a spectacular parade.
-2022 date TBC
+8 to 11 June 2023

 - Israel Festival in Jerusalem – an arts festival held in the spring, dates in 2023 TBC

 Seasons and Weather In Israel

 Like most Middle Eastern countries, the majority of Israel experiences an arid and hot summer.
 The summers are busy for tourists and beaches before giving away to a dry and dusty fall.
 Winter brings cooler weather and rain in the north before spring roams the country in colour again.

 The optimal time of the year for the most pleasant weather is April & May and September & October, but there’s plenty to enjoy outside of these months, depending on why you are visiting Israel.

 Summer In Israel